punchplatform/starters/elastalert/custom_alerter/README.md

 # Prerequisite

--   A quick look of our API documentation: `https://doc.punchplatform.com/doc/punchplatform-pyspark/html/index.html`
+-   A quick look of our API documentation: `https://doc.punchplatform.com/Operations/Platform_Alerting/HOWTOs/HOWTO_use_elastalert_in_dev_mode.html`
--   Brainstorm your use-case with our existing nodes: `https://doc.punchplatform.com/Reference_Guide/Data_Analytics/Nodes/Elastic_Input.html`
 -   A 6.1+ punchplatform release
 -   $PUNCHPLATFORM_INSTALL_DIR must be defined